Vaccination Act: The 1853 act

-The 1867 Act
+The 1867 act

 The Vaccination Act 1867 (30 & 31 Vict. c.
 84) consolidated and updated the existing laws relating to vaccination, and was repealed by the National Health Service Act 1946.

 The poor-law guardians were to control vaccination districts formed out of the parishes, and pay vaccinators from 1s to 3s per child vaccinated in the district (the amount paid varied with how far they had to travel).

 Within seven days of the birth of a child being registered, the registrar was to deliver a notice of vaccination; if the child was not presented to be vaccinated within three months, or brought for inspection afterwards, the parents or guardians were liable to a summary conviction and fine of 20s.

 The Act also provided that any person who produced or attempted to inoculate another with smallpox could be imprisoned for a month.

-The 1871 Act
+The 1871 act

-In 1871 another Act was passed appointing a Vaccination Officer, also authorising a defendant to appear in a court of law by any member of his family, or any other person authorised by him.
+In 1871 another act, the Vaccination Act 1871 (34 & 35 Vict. c.
+98) was passed appointing a Vaccination Officer, also authorising a defendant to appear in a court of law by any member of his family, or any other person authorised by him.
 This act also confirmed the principle of compulsion, which evidently sparked hostility and opposition to the practice.

-The 1874 Act
+The 1874 act

-An Act of 1874 clarified the role of the Local Government Board in making regulations for guardians to implement the 1871 act.
+The Vaccination Act 1874 (37 & 38 Vict. c.
+75) clarified the role of the Local Government Board in making regulations for guardians to implement the 1871 act.

-The 1889 Royal Commission
+The 1889 royal commission

-A Royal Commission was established in 1889, which issued six reports between 1892 and 1896.
-Its recommendations, including the abolition of cumulative penalties and the use of safer vaccine, were incorporated into the 1898 Vaccination Act.
+A royal commission was established in 1889, which issued six reports between 1892 and 1896.
+Its recommendations, including the abolition of cumulative penalties and the use of safer vaccine, were incorporated into the Vaccination Act 1898.